sstaub/sACN/README.md

 - Synchronization Packets
 - Preview Data

+There is also no support for RDM ANSI E1.20 and RDMNET ANSI E1.33

 ### Ethernet library problems
 While writing this library many problems occurs with different ethernet libraries.
 - Teensy 4.1 with FNET does not work because of blocking the sockets